JianhuiWei7/UniVBench/README.md

 # UniVBench
-The official code and datasets for "UniVBench: Towards Unified Evaluation for Video Foundation Models"
+The official repo for "UniVBench: Towards Unified Evaluation for Video Foundation Models"

+Dataset expansion and code organization are in progress.